sanger-pathogens/Unicycler/README.md

 <img align="right" src="misc/k-mer_plot.png" width="156" height="179">

 Unicycler uses SPAdes to assemble the Illumina reads into an assembly graph.
-It tries assemblies at a wide range of k-mer sizes, evaluating the graph at each one.
+It tries assemblies at a wide range of _k_-mer sizes, evaluating the graph at each one.
 It chooses the graph which best minimises both contig count and dead end count.
 If the Illumina reads are good, it produces an assembly graph with long contigs but few to no dead ends ([more info here](#bad-illumina-reads)).
 Since a typical bacterial genome has no dead ends (the sequences are circular) an ideal assembly graph won't either.

 A raw SPAdes graph can also contain some 'junk' sequences due to sequencer artefacts or contamination, so Unicycler performs some graph cleaning to remove these.
 Therefore, small amounts of contamination in the Illumina reads should not be a problem.